No algorithms, no hype. Just extraordinary talent and the stories behind it.

 I’m not the self-destructive kind of artist.
 I don’t have a need for that.
 I live healthy, I run and exercise.
 I like to keep my mind clear.
 I see life as the most precious gift ever given to anyone, so I intend to extend my journey as far as possible and give as much as I can along the way.

-Johan Deckmann is currently represented by Pablo’s Birthday Gallery and Guy Hepner Gallery in New York City.
+Johan Deckmann is represented by Pablo’s Birthday Gallery and Guy Hepner Gallery in New York City.

 Mushrooms: The Art of Fungi